Interested in becoming an FMCS Mediator?

 All FMCS employees are covered under the General Schedule (GS) pay system.
 The General Schedule has 15 grades–GS-1 (lowest) to GS-15 (highest).
 Each grade has 10 step rates (steps 1-10) that are each worth approximately 3 percent of the employee’s salary.

 Note: The starting salary of any new GS employee is at the step one of the applicable GS grade, this is non-negotiable.
 Current Federal employees who move to a GS position and are not considered newly appointed may have pay set above step 1 based only on a previous Federal civilian rate of pay.

 Background Checks & Security Clearance

-Designated by position, all FMCS employees are required to obtain and maintain the required level of background check or security clearance.
+Designated by position, all FMCS employees are required to obtain and maintain a favorable background investigation.
 Failure to do so may result in the withdrawal of a position offer or removal.